 - Do you attend each home inspection?
 (Agents who attend home inspections can ask the home inspector detailed questions directly; this information can help them negotiate a lower price.)

 - What is your sale-to-list ratio for your last 10 transactions?
 (This number can be a good clue as to how well an agent negotiates.)

 Finding a real estate agent that’s effective, empathetic and excited to discover your dream home is crucial when you’re ready to move.
 Even before you find your agent though, it’s helpful to do a bit of browsing and figure out what you’re looking for in a new home.
-If your “must-haves” include flexible floor plans, open layouts and lots of personalization options, this is the perfect place to start your search.
+If your “must-haves” include smart floor plans, open layouts and lots of designer details, this is the perfect place to start your search.

 Want some more resources about the homebuying process?
 Check out these great posts!

 - Hire a Real Estate Agent or Sell It Yourself?

 - How to Sell Your Home: A Checklist

 - 4 Things a Real Estate Agent Can Do for You (Other Than Show Homes!)

 A crash course on mortgages

 Don’t know an FHA from an ARM?
 We break down the basics in our free guide.